paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-004-office-of-the-secretary-of-defense.md

   (A) the principal advisor to the Secretary on acquisition and sustainment in the Department;

-  (B) the senior procurement executive for the Department for the purposes of [section 1702(c) of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section1702/c&num=0&edition=prelim); and
+  (B) the senior procurement executive for the Department for the purposes of [section 1702(c) of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section1702/c&num=0&edition=prelim);

   (C) the Defense Acquisition Executive for purposes of regulations and procedures of the Department providing for a Defense Acquisition Executive;

-(6) overseeing the modernization of nuclear forces, including the nuclear command, control, and communications system, and the development of capabilities to counter weapons of mass destruction, and serving as the chairman of the Nuclear Weapons Council and the co-chairman of the Council on Oversight of the National Leadership Command, Control, and Communications System;
+  (D) chairman of the Nuclear Weapons Council established by [section 179 of this title](./chapter-007-boards-councils-and-committees.md#section-179); and

+  (E) co-chairman of the Council on Oversight of the National Leadership Command, Control, and Communications System established by [section 171a of this title](./chapter-007-boards-councils-and-committees.md#section-171a);

+(6) overseeing—

+  (A) the sustainment and modernization of United States nuclear forces, including the nuclear command, control, and communications system; and

+  (B) military department and Defense Agency programs to develop defenses against chemical and biological weapons and capabilities to counter weapons of mass destruction;

 (7) the authority to direct the Secretaries of the military departments and the heads of all other elements of the Department with regard to matters for which the Under Secretary has responsibility, except that the Under Secretary shall exercise advisory authority over service acquisition programs for which the service acquisition executive is the milestone decision authority;

-(8) to the extent directed by the Secretary, exercising overall supervision of all personnel (civilian and military) in the Office of the Secretary of Defense with regard to matters for which the Under Secretary has responsibility, unless otherwise provided by law; and
+(8) to the extent directed by the Secretary, exercising overall supervision of all personnel (civilian and military) in the Office of the Secretary of Defense with regard to matters for which the Under Secretary has responsibility, unless otherwise provided by law;

 (9) advising the Secretary on all aspects of acquisition and sustainment relating to—

-  (A) defense acquisition programs;
+  (A) the defense acquisition system, in accordance with the objectives established pursuant to [section 3102 of this title](./chapter-205-defense-acquisition-system.md#section-3102);

   (B) core logistics capabilities (as described under [section 2464 of this title](./chapter-146-contracting-for-performance-of-civilian-commercial-or-industrial-type-functions.md#section-2464)); and

-  (C) the national technology and industrial base (as defined in [section 4801 of this title](./chapter-381-defense-industrial-base-generally.md#section-4801)).
+  (C) the national technology and industrial base (as defined in [section 4801 of this title](./chapter-381-defense-industrial-base-generally.md#section-4801)); and

+(10) advising the Secretary on, establishing policies on, and supervising, the activities of the Department relating to international cooperation and agreements regarding industrial base collaboration and coordination, including cooperative development and co-production, reciprocal production, exportability considerations, supply chain integration, security of supply chain agreements, and acquisition and cross-service agreements.

 **(c) Precedence in Department of Defense.—**